Navid200/xDrip/docs/StatusG5G6.md

 Now, you can swipe left or right to access different status pages.
 Each status page has a heading.

-If you are using xDrip as the collector from Dexcom G5, G6, G7 or Dexcom One, go to the G5/G6/G7 status page with the "G5/G6/G7 Status" heading.
+If you are using xDrip as the collector from a Dexcom device, go to the Dex status page with the "Dex Status" heading.

 ![](./Dexcom/images/system-status-pg_G7.png)